pankajp/enstaller/doc/source/egg_format.rst

 This file contains all the metadata required to solve dependencies.

-It is a python script, which hopefully only defining variables, and is exec'ed by egginst/enstaller to get the actual data (see egginst.eggmeta.parse_rawspec).
+It is a python script, and is exec'ed by egginst/enstaller to get the actual data (see egginst.eggmeta.parse_rawspec).

 It is generally written by various functions in workbench.spec.